toshi-ue/laravel-6-template/README.md

 ## Setup

+After cloning this repository and `???`, create a database and change `DB_DATABASE` in the `.env` file to the same name as the created database.

-After cloning this repository and `???`, you can start developing immediately by running the following command.
+And you can start developing immediately by running the following command.

 ```bash
 composer update;